lmsace/lmsace-connect-woocommerce/README.md

 4. Selectable role for participants.
 5. Seamless login with SSO
 6. Bundle multiple courses in a product.
-7. Import course outline data effortlessly.
+7. Import courses with syllabus summary.